tsda-ltda/nemesys/api-manager/internal/user/readme.md

 # Users routes

-All routes that interact directly with users are grouped together under `\users`.
+All routes that interact directly with users configuration are grouped together under `/config/users`.

 ## Create